Coastal Sediment

 DOH Data

-DOH collected sediment samples in the nearshore areas of Lahaina during May 2024 in accordance with DOH protocols and procedures; these data have been validated to support public health decision-making.
+DOH collected sediment samples in the nearshore areas of Lahaina during May and August 2024 in accordance with DOH protocols and procedures; these data have been validated to support public health decision-making.
 DOH collected samples from nine locations (Figure 1).
 The Kahekili (Airport) Beach site is a reference site for data comparability.
 Kahekili Beach nearshore sediment is not expected to show impacts from the wildfires and DOH can compare the sediment from Kahekili to sediment from other locations to understand fire-related effects.

 These results show that measured levels of metals are at or below DOH health-based screening levels.
 It is important to note that DOH screening values are based on the exposure of people to soil, and assume much more contact than would be expected for coastal sediment.
 Therefore, the reported levels do not pose a significant health concern for the minimal contact expected with these sediments.